 3. During your stay at Wilkes Regional, the Hospitalist will keep in close contact with your Primary Care Physician.
 Hospitalist may also be asked to provide consultation by surgeons and other specialists.

-4. Following your discharge from Wilkes Regional, your Primary Care or specialist will resume your care.
+4. Following your discharge from Wilkes Medical Center, your Primary Care or specialist will resume your care.